 Striking with the Katana: What is the Monouchi?
 Saya no uchi ラジカスキー真照 June 1, 2020 13 Comments I train to strike correctly.
 I perform keiko to understand […] Read More Too Many Martial Arts ラジカスキー真照 May 30, 2020 9 Comments The koryū of Japan are not self-defense arts.
 Although they […] Read More Bushido Chūgi The code of Loyalty ラジカスキー真照 May 26, 2020 12 Comments Loyalty is one of the shining points in any list […] Read More Munen Muso And Mushin The Warriors Mind ラジカスキー真照 May 13, 2020 12 Comments What is the difference between munen and mushin?
-These concepts […] Read More Code of Bushido Righteous Heart ラジカスキー真照 April 21, 2020 12 Comments Being just and doing the right thing is one of […] Read More Attachment, Budo & Impermanence ラジカスキー真照 April 15, 2020 12 Comments It is worth a lot to be mindful of the […] Read More ラジカスキー真照2020-02-21T09:10:53+09:00 5 Comments Miguel September 28, 2018 at 3:07 amLog in to Reply Great video, interesting information.
+These concepts […] Read More Code of Bushido Righteous Heart ラジカスキー真照 April 21, 2020 12 Comments Being righteous and doing the right thing is one of […] Read More Attachment, Budo & Impermanence ラジカスキー真照 April 15, 2020 12 Comments It is worth a lot to be mindful of the […] Read More ラジカスキー真照2020-02-21T09:10:53+09:00 6 Comments Miguel September 28, 2018 at 3:07 amLog in to Reply Great video, interesting information.
 Andrew September 29, 2018 at 7:07 amLog in to Reply Thank you for this, Steven-Sensei.
 It’s good to be aware of what part of the sword I’m actually supposed to hit with.
 Charlie-san also reminds me of the value of aiming for an actual target–even if it’s just one I’m visualizing.
-Miguel September 29, 2018 at 11:40 amLog in to Reply I agree with Andrew, being able to properly visualize the partner is very important when it comes to proper striking, sometimes we lack of an adequeate idea of where should we aim to strike so thanks Steven sensei and thanks Charlie san for risking his life in the process of helping us learn Steven Radzikowski September 29, 2018 at 10:12 pmLog in to Reply In the future we will be discussing this more. Óli Þór December 17, 2019 at 10:49 amLog in to Reply Thank you Saneteru sensei :) Leave A Comment Cancel replyYou must be logged in to post a comment.
+Miguel September 29, 2018 at 11:40 amLog in to Reply I agree with Andrew, being able to properly visualize the partner is very important when it comes to proper striking, sometimes we lack of an adequeate idea of where should we aim to strike so thanks Steven sensei and thanks Charlie san for risking his life in the process of helping us learn Steven Radzikowski September 29, 2018 at 10:12 pmLog in to Reply In the future we will be discussing this more. Óli Þór December 17, 2019 at 10:49 amLog in to Reply Thank you Saneteru sensei :) Cavan October 6, 2020 at 6:40 amLog in to Reply Thank you Saneteru-Semsei.
+This was a helpful look into not only different parts of the katana but also on proper striking areas of it as well.
+Leave A Comment Cancel replyYou must be logged in to post a comment.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.